saniyaj-mallik/backstop-visual-regression-test/README.md

 - `POST /api/compare`: Run a visual regression test between two URLs.
 - `GET /api/tests/all`: Get up to 20 most recent test results.
-- `POST /api/test/sitemap`: Given two sitemap URLs, returns arrays of all links found in both sitemaps (matched by path, excluding domain), a list of missing paths, and the domains for both sitemaps for reconstructing full URLs.
+- `POST /api/test/sitemap`: Given two sitemap URLs, returns arrays of all links found in both sitemaps (matched by path, excluding domain), a list of missing paths, the domains for both sitemaps for reconstructing full URLs, and visual regression test results for each matching path.

 Route definitions are in `routes/api.js` and controller logic is in `controllers/apiController.js`.